Château de Chantilly: Park and Chantilly racecourse

 The main French formal garden, featuring extensive parterres and water features, was laid out principally by André Le Nôtre for the Grand Condé.
 The park also contains a French landscape garden with a cascade, pavilions, and a rustic ersatz village, the Hameau de Chantilly.
 The last of these inspired the Hameau de la reine of Marie Antoinette in the Gardens of Versailles.

 The estate overlooks the Chantilly Racecourse and the Grandes Écuries (Great Stables), which contains the Living Museum of the Horse.
 According to legend, Louis Henri, Duc de Bourbon, Prince of Condé believed that he would be reincarnated as a horse after his death.
 In 1719, he asked the architect Jean Aubert to build stables suitable to his rank.

-Modern uses

-The Château has various modern uses: